check_sdk_api_breakage.py on release PRs and check_deprecations.py on every PR.

 warn_deprecated() calls.
 If a removed symbol was never deprecated,

 CI flags it as an error.
+Deprecating a class counts as deprecating its

 Mark the symbol as deprecated